Will my Solicitor Require Access to My Medical Records?

 - Are you no longer registered with a GP and unsure what your next move is?

 The Compensation Experts offer you a free, no-obligation legal consultation.
-You can discuss making a claim, and addressing concerns you may have regarding sharing medical information.
+You can discuss making a potential claim, and addressing concerns you may have regarding sharing medical information.
 Call today, or fill in our online form and let us know when you’d like a callback.

 *Please know that conditions may apply.